yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 In order to build this component we will use the `useState` hook like before.

-We can use this hook not only for toggling the display of our slide in modal, but also for the background overlay.
+We can use this hook not only for toggling the display of our slide-in modal, but also for the background overlay.
 And we can use the same hook to conditionally set class names, which we can then use for simple CSS transition animations.

 ## Set our state